Accessibility Tools

 4. Any additional evidence requested by Malvern Hills District Council

-If you would like to discuss this grant please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call 01684 862185.
+This is currently under review, please email This email address is being protected from spambots.
+You need JavaScript enabled to view it.

-Please read the full guidance and T&C’s before applying for the grant.
+Please read the Malvern Hills Upskilling Grant terms and conditions before applying for the grant.

 View application form.